 The Chambers family grow their own lamb, wheat, honey, citrus, eggs, seasonal vegetables & herbs.
-Set in a majestic lakeside location, the Lakehouse Restaurant offers a five-course tasting menu inspired by their own family gatherings, sharing food, wine, company, the beauty of the landscape and the bounty of their estate-grown produce.
+Set in a majestic lakeside location, the Lakehouse Restaurant offers a five-course tasting menu (among other options) inspired by their own family gatherings, sharing food, wine, company, the beauty of the landscape and the bounty of their estate-grown produce.
 You can even stay the night in the Moodemere Lake House on the estate.

 Located in Mulwala, a 40-minute drive west from Rutherglen along the Murray Valley Highway, Blacksmith make the best pizza dough going around, with a less-ingredients-is-more approach to toppings (the namesake Blacksmith pizza is our fave).
 The fit-out is beautiful, with a Miami-meets-Mulwala vibe going on, and there’s a tidy list of regional wines (all available by the glass) and cocktails to wash down that third round of pizza we know you’re going to want to order!

 If you're holidaying on the lake, we also highly recommend Hardluck Coffee and Rich Glen Olives in Yarrawonga.